abdel792/dayOfTheWeek/readme.md

 This add-on allows you to find a day of the week corresponding to a chosen date.

-It adds a submenu in the NVDA Preferences menu named "Day of the week", containing 2 items:
+It adds a submenu in the NVDA Tools menu named "Day of the week", containing 2 items:

 *	The first one named "Search a day", opens a dialog composed of 3 controls: